WHAT IS SEPA?

 In addition to EEA countries, other countries - not just European countries - use IBAN as well.
 The application of IBAN facilitates the automation of cross-border payment transaction processing.

 It is strongly recommended to use it in every case when it is possible.

 Regardless of the target country of the transfer, if the transfer partner has an IBAN, that number shall be given.
 If you transfer to a country, where IBAN is mandatory, but the beneficiary’s account number was not entered in IBAN format, the bank of the beneficiary either can reject the execution of the order or may charge a premium for the execution of the transfer which will be passed onto the payee.

 WHAT DOES IBAN-ONLY STAND FOR?

-Following October 31, 2016, the joint and mandatory use of the international bank account number (IBAN) and the BIC bank identifier (SWIFT) codes is terminated in case of EUR denominated SEPA foreign currency transfer orders.
+Following October 31, 2016, the use of the international bank account number (IBAN) is sufficient and mandatory, the indication of the BIC (SWIFT) code of beneficiary's bank is not necessary in case of EUR denominated SEPA foreign currency transfer orders.

 WHAT KIND OF CERTIFICATE IS ISSUED BY THE BANK IN CASE OF SEPA TRANS-FERS?

 Bank certificate is issued by the Bank.
-SEPA transfers are obligatorily forwarded and processed not by SWIFT system, therefore, after October 31, 2016; the Bank will be unable to provide SWIFT copy about these transfers.
+SEPA transfers are obligatorily forwarded XML file format, therefore, after October 31, 2016; the Bank will be unable to provide SWIFT copy about these transfers.
 Fee for the issuance of bank certificate is indicated in chapter Account keeping services of the related list of conditions.